jqyang42/ht_buses/README.md

 5. Download [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/)
     - FYI, docker and docker-compose commands require `sudo` prepended
 6. Get the thing running:
     - `sudo docker-compose up --build -d`: builds docker images thru `docker-compose.yml`, and gets them up and running in detached mode (logs don't automatically take up terminal)
+        - If you get a "cannot start service nginx" error run `sudo service nginx stop`
     - `sudo docker-compose logs -f`: follows logs output - here's where you see what all the different services built in docker-compose (nginx, backend, db) are saying
     - `sudo docker-compose down --volumes --remove-orphans`: shuts down the images, deletes the volumes, removes any volumes not associated by name anymore.
 This should be run before bring the images back up!
-Note: If you get a "cannot start service nginx" error run 'sudo service nginx stop'